-- The Class of 2024 enjoyed a 54% acceptance rate, five points higher than the 49% acceptance rate for the Class of 2023.
+- The Class of 2025 enjoyed a 58% acceptance rate, nine points higher than the 49% acceptance rate for the Class of 2023.

-- PSU was test-optional for the Class of 2024, yet 77% submitted SAT scores and 18% included ACT results with their application (an undetermined percentage submitted scores from both exams).
+- PSU was test-optional for the Class of 2025, and only 37% submitted SAT scores and 8% included ACT results with their application.

 Who Gets Into Penn State?